bogdan-tanygin/spacetime-sym/README.md

 ### Option 2: commercial license

-After signing the written agreement with Dr. Bogdan Tanygin (info@tanygin-holding.com), the `spacetime-sym` can be used in a proprietary software project.
+After signing the written agreement with Dr. Bogdan Tanygin (info@deeptech.business), the `spacetime-sym` can be used in a proprietary software project.

 ## Citing